ahnlak-blit32/blittris/README.md

 BlitTris is a Tetris-like game for the awesome 32blit handheld console.

-It's an evolution from my DragonRuby-based (dragontt)[https://ahnlak.itch.io/dragontt], which in turn was inspired (many decades removed!) by Mirk's (Tetris for Terminals)[https://github.com/MikeTaylor/tt]
+It's an evolution from my DragonRuby-based [dragontt](https://ahnlak.itch.io/dragontt), which in turn was inspired (many decades removed!) by Mirk's [Tetris for Terminals](https://github.com/MikeTaylor/tt)

 This is a more rounded game than `dragontt`, which was ultimately just a way of exploring the magnificent DragonRuby environment.
 Here, we can offer the